Haimzis/MolesDetective/README.md

 * we still have a lack of Data that can use us in our problem domain - Mobile devices. a better way to grab data will be a cloud based platform for a much more contributors than we had.

-etc...

-**Still, it was a great challenge. we succeed many of our sub-goals and learned many things through this project :)**
+**it was a great challenge. we succeed many of our sub-goals and learned many things through this project :)**

 **We Encourage you to take a look on the mentioned submodules**